Angioplasty and Stenting in Denver, CO

 A stent is a small tube normally made of either metal or plastic that is used to keep a patient’s arteries open for proper flow of vital fluids.
 This device is permanently placed in order to prevent the artery from narrowing again in the future.

-Most stent placement procedures are minimally invasive, meaning that your Minimally Invasive Procedure Specialist will be able to insert them using a few tiny incisions near the affected artery.
-Occasionally, your surgeon may also choose to utilize an imaging guide such as a endoscope or an angiogram to assist them in locating the blockage.
+Most stent placement procedures are minimally invasive, meaning that your interventional radiologist will be able to insert them using a few tiny incisions near the affected artery.
+Occasionally, your surgeon may also choose to utilize an imaging guide such as an endoscope or an angiogram to assist them in locating the blockage.

 Because stenting is minimally invasive, it typically only requires a single overnight hospital stay.
 It is of course also advised for the patient to refrain from any strenuous activities for at least a week or two, depending upon their age and previous health history.